raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 | 16-18 | Left.
 Arm |
 | 19-20 | Head |

 Note that some attacks, especially magical, technological or those produced by particular monsters (a dragon's fiery breath or an exploding grenade for example), may strike several Hit Locations simultaneously.
-Individual Hit Locations may be armourarmored, either from worn protection or the natural toughness of the creature's outer surface.
+Individual Hit Locations may be armored, either from worn protection or the natural toughness of the creature's outer surface.
 This is important when considering Damage and Wound Levels below.

 ### Damage and Wound Levels